The readiness case

 $25,000 to $16,000,000+

 Per HHS OCR's published settlements and CMPs since 2008.
 Anthem's 2018 settlement reached $16M.
 Smaller covered entities have settled in the low six figures with multi-year corrective action plans.
-The number is variable; the publicity is automatic.
+The number varies widely; the public record is what buyers and boards see.

 Source: HHS OCR Resolution Agreements